Man convicted in string of Calgary bank robberies dies at Manitoba's Stony Mountain Institution | CBC News

 McGeough's next of kin have been notified of his death, the correctional service said.

-Police and the coroner have been notified, as per Corrections Canada policy, the service's news release said.
+Police and the chief medical examiner have been notified, as per Correctional Service of Canada policy, the service's news release said.

 More from CBC Manitoba: